kaapstorm/tedmagi_2024/src/3_problem-solving.rst

   In 2024 it is possible for a small group of people to study how to create a variation of smallpox in a lab.
 Covid had a death rate of between 1 and 2% of those infected.
-Smallpox has a death rate of 30%, and a synthetic variant could reach upwards of 90%.
-If the only survivors were children, they would soon starve.
+Smallpox has a death rate of 30%, and a synthetic variant could kill upwards of 90%.
+If the only survivors are children, they will soon starve.

-  As a metaphor for a world in which it is increasingly easy to wipe out humanity, imagine an American high school where Second Amendment activists have ensured that every teenager has a gun.
-How would one solve the problem of school shootings?
-Every other country has done a better job than America at preventing teenagers from acquiring guns.
-  But for the sake of our metaphor let's take that option off the table, and think about another solution: Imagine if *none* of the kids want to commit mass murder.
-Not a single one.

-  As it becomes easier to kill everyone---literally everyone---we will need to figure out how to identify the people who might, and how to help them not to.
-And I chose those words deliberately.
-We cannot punish people for crimes we think they might commit.
-We have to help them, so that they don't want to.

-* Things used to be uncomplicated for men.
+* Some problems are a lot more personal.
+Things used to be uncomplicated for men.
 Right from Day 1, a baby boy was a little bit cooler than a baby girl.
-Parents loved their daughters, of course, but dads taught their sons how to play sports and took them to matches.
-They introduced them to their business connections, and taught them how to shake hands like a man.
+Parents loved their daughters, of course, but dads introduced their sons to their business connections, and taught them how to shake hands like a man.
 Moms would divide up household chores in such a way that girls did the inside chores, and boys did the outside chores, and somehow the outside chores never took as much time as the inside chores.
 Sometimes transgressions were dismissed with "boys will be boys," or a wink behind Mom's back.

   Boys grew up with a certain understanding of how things were, and certain expectations of how things will be for them.